springinnovate/wwf-seaweed-public-sentiment/README.md

 ## Headline Sentiment Analysis

-The first stage of this project involved classifying the sentiment of seaweed-related headlines from the dataset provided in "Froelich et al. 2017.pdf."
+The first stage of this project involved classifying the sentiment of seaweed-related headlines from the dataset provided in "`Froelich et al. 2017.pdf`".
 This paper served as the source for both training and validation data.
 After the initial model was developed, an active learning cycle was implemented to refine the model with additional data.

 This section includes three key components: